devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Discussion and Results
 ----------------------

+Results from our analyses are organized in four sections, housed on separate sections of the website:

 ### Section 1: Overview of Gun Violence in United States

 Section 1 provides an overview of Gun Violence in the U.S., drawing from **Dataset 1: Gun Violence Incident Data (Gun Violence Archive)**.
+The primary goal of this section is to highlight the widespread nature of gun violence throughout the U.S.

 #### The United States as a Product of Gun Violence...

 Gun violence has drastically shaped our attitudes and our political climate.
 The pervasive nature of gun violence in contemporary America is evinced by a map that is entirely constructed of gun violence incident points.

+An interactive map (available online) was constructed to visualize all gun violence incidents.
+The source code for this map is below:

 ``` r
 gun_v_tidy %>%